pavlitsky/vscode-yard/README.md

 Feel free to append any needed tags like `@note`, `@example`, `@see` manually after snippet filled in.

-Extension can document:

-* Methods: instance methods, initializers, class methods.
-* Classes and Modules.
-* Constants.

 ## Details

 List of generated tags: `@author`, `@option`, `@param`, `@return`.

 ## Configuration

-Insertion of empty lines are confirugable to make it able to tune between a compact and most verbose documentation style.
+Insertion of empty lines are configurable to make it able to tune between a compact and most verbose documentation style.

 ```ts
 "yard.spacers.beforeDescription" // Prepend an empty line to descriptive texts